Peterbot

-Peter Kata (born June 20, 2007), better known as Peterbot, is an American-Hungarian Fortnite Battle Royale player currently playing for Team Falcons.
-Having won the 2024 FNCS Global Championship, among multiple other FNCS events, he is widely regarded as one of the best Fortnite Battle Royale players of all time.
-As of 2025, Kata has earned over $900,000 in Fortnite tournament prize money.
+Peter Kata (born June 20, 2007), better known as Peterbot, (Note: Sometimes, particularly in the past, stylized as PeterBot.) is a Hungarian-American Fortnite player and Twitch streamer currently playing for Team Falcons.
+Having won the 2024 FNCS Global Championship among 5 other FNCS events, he is widely regarded as the best Fortnite player of all time.
+As of 2026, Kata has earned nearly $1,000,000 in Fortnite tournament prize money.

 Fortnite career

 2021–2022: Early FNCS qualifications and win

-Having played competitively since 2020, Kata qualified for his first FNCS grand finals in Chapter 2 Season 7, in 2021.
-He later placed 4th in the FNCS Grand Royale, alongside Logan 'Bucke' Eschenburg and Mack 'MackWood' Aesoph, earning them $28,000 each.
+Having played competitively since 2020, Kata qualified for his first FNCS Grand Finals in Chapter 2 Season 7, in 2021.
+He later placed 4th in the FNCS Grand Royale, alongside Logan "Bucke" Eschenburg and Mack "MackWood" Aesoph, earning them $28,000 each.

 Playing alongside Bylah, Kata won Chapter 3 Season 2's FNCS, earning $65,000.

 2022–2023: LAN underperformances

-Kata underperformed at the 2022 FNCS Invitational LAN, placing 37th out of 50 teams alongside Jamper.
+Kata underperformed at the 2022 FNCS Invitational LAN, placing 37th out of 50 teams alongside Jamper, albeit gaining attention for his aiming ability when eliminating Australian player Basil.
 Similarly, Kata only managed to place 26th at the 2023 FNCS Global Championship alongside former FNCS winning teammate Bylah, earning them $9,000 each.